Webinar for Bridges Applicants and

 The Bridges to the Baccalaureate Program promotes institutional partnerships between community colleges or other 2-year post-secondary educational institutions granting the associate degree and colleges or universities that offer the baccalaureate degree.
 The partnership/consortium must involve at least two colleges or universities including the applicant institution.
 The bachelor's degree-granting institution(s) in the consortium must have a strong science curricula and a track record of enrolling, retaining and graduating students who pursue advanced degrees in biomedical research fields.
 Community colleges and other 2-year post-secondary educational institutions in the consortium must offer associate degree programs with an emphasis on the biomedical sciences.

 Bridges to the Baccalaureate falls under the National Institute of General Medical Sciences Minority Access to Research Careers program.
 The program provides support for student, faculty and institutional development activities.
 Awards are made to domestic, private and public, educational institutions.
 State and local systems of higher education may also apply.
 The total project period may not exceed 5 years.
 The size of award will vary with the scope of the research education program proposed and the availability of funds.

-NIGMS encourages all applicants for Bridges to the Doctorate grants (new as well as renewal) to contact Dr. Mercedes Rubio or Dr. Patrick Brown at 301-594-3900.
+NIGMS encourages all applicants for Bridges to the Doctorate grants (new as well as renewal) to contact Dr. Mercedes Rubio or Dr. Patrick Brown.
 For more information about the Bridges to Baccalaureate program, please see the links below, and consult the Bridges to Baccalaureate program announcement (PAR-17-210).

 NIH Research Performance Progress Report (RPPR)